scottwestover/scottwestover.dev/hugo-site/content/post/2026/03/building-a-suika-style-merge-game-with-phaser-4-part-5/index.md

 With a game-over condition in place, the next logical step is to allow the player to restart the game and play again.
 In Part 6, we'll implement a full restart system to complete the basic game loop.

-TODO: fix the links below

-You can find the completed source code for this article here on GitHub: [Part 1 Source Code](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/tree/load_assets)
+You can find the completed source code for this article here on GitHub: [Part 5 Source Code](https://github.com/devshareacademy/phaser-4-suika-game/tree/5_object_pool)

-If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/discussions), or leave a comment down below.
+If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-4-suika-game/discussions), or leave a comment down below.